AxdeKlerk/Praise-The-Loud/Testing.md

 **Actional Criteria**

-**Profile Setup**
+- Profile Setup
   - [x] Add validation feedback for username errors (e.g. if spaces are included)
   - [x] Ensure the profile creation page clearly highlights and explains any input errors

-**Review Submission**
+- Review Submission

   - [x] Increase character limit slightly to allow more complete thoughts
   - [x] Ensure uploaded images are automatically resized or scaled down for mobile viewing
   - [x] Investigate and fix memory-related issues with photo uploads (possibly related to file size or client-side limitations)
   - [x] Improve feedback or retry logic when review submission fails or button misbehaves

 These were then turned into actionable criteria for future testing as *'Github Issues'* and *'Issues'* in the project repository.

-Tested using:
-- Mobiles (iPhone 12, iPad, Galaxy S20, Motorola Edge, iPhone XR)
-- OS (Windows, Firefox and Safari)

-#### 9.3 Automated Testing
+#### 9.2.2 Automated Testing

+Formal (automated) testing of the website was validated using the *W3C Validation* tools and *Lighthouse*.

 #### 9.3.1 LightHouse

+Below are the performance, Accessibility, Best Priocatice and SEO results for each page.
+For the most part Accessibility and SEO scored very well and remained in the 'green'.
+However, there were mixed resilts for Performance and Best Practices with both going from 'green' to 'yellow'.
+Most of the issues were due to image size and *Bootstrap* performance and rendering, which beyond the capability of this developer at this stage.
+Having said that, had there been more time all images would have been compressed.
+It is noted that with a website of this sort, where there are a lot of photos as well as logos, their size is paramount to the overall performance and best practices of the site.

 ##### 9.3.1.1 Home Page